 Many Spinal Fractures Under-diagnosed and Under-treated

-Synopsis* : Spinal fractures caused by osteoporosis are often dismissed as back pain or arthritis and do not come to clinical attention.
+Synopsis: Spinal fractures caused by osteoporosis are often dismissed as back pain or arthritis and do not come to clinical attention.
+IOF campaign puts spotlight on vastly under-diagnosed and under-treated spinal fractures.
+'Snap! the breaking spine' photographic exhibition launched, reveals devastating impact of spinal osteoporotic fractures.

 Main DigestIOF campaign puts spotlight on vastly under-diagnosed and under-treated spinal fractures.
 'Snap! the breaking spine' photographic exhibition launched, reveals devastating impact of spinal osteoporotic fractures.